IRB Training & Certification

 Q: Do I have to complete the course in one sitting?

 A: No. You can save and complete sections of the course as long as you remember your CITI username and password.

 Q: How long is my training certificate good for?

 A: An IRB Training Certificate is good for three years.
-This certificate is included when submitting a proposal to the IRB.
-The Principal Investigator should include training certificates for all others involved with implementing the actual research when submitting a proposal for review.
+You must include this certificate when submitting a proposal to the IRB.
+The Principal Investigator must also include training certificates for all others involved with implementing the research when submitting a proposal for review.

 Q: What happens when my online training expires after three years?

 A: Once your CITI training course in human subjects research has expired, you will be able to complete a refresher course using the original login and password.
-To access your original login information, click the "Forgot login information" link on the front page.
+If you are unable to login, you can access your original login information by clicking the "Forgot login information" link on the front page.

 Q: How do I save a PDF copy of my certificate to my computer?

 A: If you click “Records” on the top of the page after you have logged in, you should see records of all the courses you have completed.
 Next to the latest listing of completed training under “Basic/Refresher Course in Human Subjects Research - University of Alaska Anchorage Faculty, Staff and Students - HSR”, click “View-Print-Share”, then click “View/Print” under “Completion Report”.
 Depending on your browser, it should open automatically or download automatically to your downloads folder.
 Be sure you have it saved to your computer, so you can upload into IRBNet later.